Nextiva / Blog / Marketing & Sales

 Reputation and public perception are major contributors to sales, profits, and the success of any business.

-This comprehensive guide covers all social media crisis management aspects relevant to small business owners.
+This comprehensive guide covers all aspects of social media crisis management relevant to small business owners.

 What Is a Social Media Crisis?

-A social media crisis is a situation on social media where negative content significantly harms the reputation or business operations of an individual, organization, or brand.
-This situation can arise from various unexpected events or controversies, such as offensive or insensitive content posted by the brand, customer complaints, and or other misconduct by employees.
+A social media crisis is a situation on social media where harmful content significantly harms the reputation or business operations of an individual, organization, or brand.
+This situation can arise from various unexpected events or controversies, such as the posting of offensive or insensitive content by the brand, customer complaints, or other misconduct by employees.

 Social media crises often happen unexpectedly and threaten to damage a brand’s reputation.

-In one survey, 69% of business owners said they experienced a crisis over the last five years, and 95% of leaders said their social media crisis action plan needs improvement.
+In one survey, 69% of business owners reported experiencing a crisis over the past five years, and 95% of leaders indicated that their social media crisis action plans require improvement.

 These crises can occur for many reasons, often beyond the business’s power to prevent—in many instances, all you can do is respond.
 But your decision-making in times of crisis and your response make or break the public’s perception of your business.